Explore the Best Bars and Pubs in Dublin for Everyone

 Dublin Bars

-Take a look at our pick of the best bars in Dublin for more cosmopolitan spots to enjoy a lively evening drink.
+Take a look at our pick of our favourite and most loved bars in Dublin for more cosmopolitan spots to enjoy a lively evening drink.

-For an upmarket cocktail bar in Dublin, then look no further than 9 Below.
+For one of the most upmarket cocktail bars in Dublin, look no further than 9 Below.
 This hidden gem is nestled underground in the heart of the city centre, giving the bar an air of exclusivity.
 Relax in one of the four intimate rooms of this chic speakeasy and sample one of the many creative cocktails on offer.
 If you’re looking for a stylish setting and delicious drinks, then 9 Below is the cocktail bar for you.

 Address: 9 St Stephen's Green, Dublin, D02 C891, Ireland

-The fabulous Drury Buildings boasts a delicious restaurant complete with a cocktail bar and outdoor terrace.
-Drury Buildings is one of the best places to drink in Dublin thanks to its extensive cocktail menu and good vibes.
-The restaurant bar transforms into a late-night bar on the weekend staying open until 1am on Friday and Saturday, so you’re sure to be in for a great night.
+The fabulous Drury Buildings boasts a delicious restaurant complete with a cocktail bar and outdoor terrace, making this a perfect date night spot for a romantic getaway in Dublin.
+Drury Buildings is one of the best late bars in Dublin thanks to its extensive cocktail menu and good vibes, making it perfect for night owls.
+The restaurant bar transforms into a stylish late-night bar on the weekend, so you’re sure to be in for a great night.

 Address: 52-55 Drury St, Dublin 2, Ireland

-Temple Bar, an undisputed tourist trap but nevertheless worth visiting if you’re in Dublin for the first time.
-Whilst queues snake around the corner, once you are inside this bustling bar you can’t help but have a good time.
-With live traditional Irish music playing from morning until night and the country’s largest whisky collection to choose from, you’d be hard pushed not to get into the spirit of the place.
-Although the drink prices are on the more expensive side, this place is iconic and worth visiting even if just to get a snap outside the famous exterior.
+The Temple Bar, located in the heart of Temple Bar itself, is an undisputed tourist trap but nevertheless worth visiting if you’re in Dublin for the first time and keen for a taste of bustling Dublin nightlife.
+Whilst queues snake around the corner, once you are inside this lively bar you can’t help but have a good time.
+With live traditional Irish music playing from morning until night and the country’s largest whisky collection to choose from, you’d be hard hard-pressed not to get into the spirit of the place in one of the best tourist bars Dublin City has to offer.
+Although the drink prices are on the more expensive side, The Temple Bar is iconic and no Dublin pub guide is complete without a mention.
+It’s worth visiting even if just to get a snap outside the famous exterior.

 Address: 47-48, Temple Bar, Dublin

-Explore all that Dublin has to offer and book your stay at easyHotel Dublin.
-Looking for more city breaks?
-Check out our guide to The Best Bars and Restaurants in Glasgow.
+Explore all that Dublin has to offer and book your stay at easyHotel Dublin City Centre.
+Looking for more nightlife recommendations for your next city break?
+Check out our guide Best Party Spots in Barcelona and Best Bars in Amsterdam.